irangarcia/irangarcia/README.md

-hi, i'm Iran — a frontend engineer building products that balance performance, design, and user delight.
+hi, i'm Iran — a software engineer building products that balance performance, usability, and maintainability.

-my work lives at the intersection of front-end architecture and product thinking.
+my work lives at the intersection of backend systems, frontend architecture, and product thinking.

-i care about performance, accessibility, and details that make ui feel solid.
+i care about well-structured code, fast interfaces, and the small details that create a smooth experience across the stack.

 ### connect
 website → [irangarcia.co](https://irangarcia.co)